Photo: Adrian Steirn / International Anti-Poaching Foundation

 Give a Monthly Gift

-When you become a Ranger Defender, you’re helping to provide anti-poaching equipment and training to the rangers working on the conservation battlefield – protecting endangered wildlife from poachers and helping the rangers protect themselves too.
+When you become a Regular Supporter, you’re helping to provide on-going anti-poaching equipment and training to the Rangers working on the conservation battlefield – protecting endangered wildlife from poachers and helping the Rangers protect themselves too.
 With over 200,000 elephants killed in the last 5 years and 1000 rangers over 10 years, there has never been a more critical time to support them than now!

 Give a Single Gift